This how to create a faux wood and white wash effect when stripping and staining is not an option.

 I was offered a nice coffee table with details I really liked.
-I was excited to get my hands on it, strip the top and give the whole table a lightening and brightening.
+Couldn’t wait to get my hands on it, strip the top and give the whole table a lightening and brightening.
 Once a got it to the studio and took a close look I realized the top was not solid wood but MDF (medium density fibreboard).
 I decided to go after the look I wanted regardless and create my own faux wood top.
 I had seen it done on a show probably 20 years ago with a special tool to create a grain look.
-I can do this!!!
+Yes I can do this!!!
 So here is what I did and here is the coffee table before I started.

 Let’s start with a list of things you would need for this project